It's time to get out there and start making some new memories! 2020 can STILL be your year.

 Today we let our adrenaline levels return to normal as we head over the Lindis Pass through the Mackenzie region and past Lake Pukaki before arriving into our overnight destination: Lake Tekapo.
 We arrive in the early afternoon with enough time to do the Mount John Observatory walk and witness incredible views of this electric blue lake and the Southern alps.
 Or if you'd rather just have a ‘self-care’ afternoon, then the Tekapo Hot Springs are the perfect place to relax and soak up the scenery.
 Tonight, if skies are clear, head outside to experience one of the best stargazing spots in the country.

-Leaving Tekapo at lunchtime, we will continue to our overnight stop in Christchurch, an underrated city where old meets new, as the rebuild continues following the devastating 2011 earthquake.
+Our next stop is the Garden City of Christchurch, a city where old meets new, as the rebuild continues following the devastating 2011 earthquake.
 Spend your afternoon wandering the city streets and laneways to discover creative street art and hidden eateries.
+See how Christchurch earned its nickname as the Garden City by visiting the Botanic Gardens.
+Take a walk down Hereford St to see the ‘Cardboard’ Cathedral and the earthquake memorial of 185 White Chairs.

 Start your day with a freshly roasted coffee and an artisanal pastry from the Riverside Market then take yourself on a walking tour of Christchurch.
 Visit the Christchurch Botanic Gardens and see how Christchurch earned its nickname as the Garden City.
 Visit Canterbury Museum to learn about the past, present and future of the region.
 Walk down Hereford St to see the ‘Cardboard’ Cathedral then to the memorial of 185 White Chairs.
 Wrap up your tour by treating yourself to a burger at Smash Palace (an inner-city icon) – you deserve it after a big day of exploring!